bagisto/user-guide/src/reporting/sales-report.md

 ### 3) Purchase Funnel

-The purchase funnel tracks customer behavior from visiting the store to completing a purchase.
-It helps identify where customers drop off in the buying process.
+The purchase funnel tracks how many carts turn into orders.
+It helps identify how many customers drop off between adding a product to the cart and completing the purchase.

 **Key Stages:**

-- **Total Visits –** Number of visitors on the store.
-- **Product Views –** Percentage of visitors who viewed a product.
-- **Added to Cart –** Percentage of visitors who added a product to the cart.
+- **Added to Cart –** Number of carts created in the period.
-- **Purchased –** Percentage of visitors who completed a purchase.
+- **Purchased –** Number of orders placed in the period, and the percentage of carts that became orders.

 <ImagePopup src="/images/reporting/purchase-funnel.png" alt="Purchase Funnel" />